 To use our services, there is some information that we require students to provide us either because of legal requirements or because we need that information to provide our services.

 We will tell the student when the personal information requested is mandatory, or if it is voluntary.
 If the student does not provide mandatory personal information, we will be unable to properly provide our services.

-Where a student chooses not to provide us voluntary personal information this may reduce the quality of service, we can provide (for example, if a student only provides a postal address and do not provide us with an e-mail address, we will only be able to contact the student by postal mail).
+Where a student chooses not to provide us with voluntary personal information this may reduce the quality of service, we can provide (for example, if a student only provides a postal address and does not provide us with an e-mail address, we will only be able to contact the student by postal mail).

 Transferring of Information to a Third Country or International Organisation and the Level of Protection Afforded [POPI section 18(1)(g)]

 We primarily store personal information within the Republic of South Africa.